gregorio-project/hyphen-la/patterns/generation/README.md

 #### Usage
 	./generate-patterns.sh

-The script invokes the `generate-patgen-input` script first.
+The script invokes the `generate-patgen-input.sh` script first.
 It then runs *patgen* four times using `patgen_translate_classical` as *translate file* and writes the resulting patterns to the files `patterns_classical.[1-4]`.
 The *patgen* log data is written to `patterns_classical.log`.